deltachat/deltachat-pages/en/gdpr-website.md

 Irland
 ```

-You can contact YouTube's data protection officer [here](https://support.google.com/policies/contact/general\_privacy\_form).
+You can contact YouTube's data protection officer under [https://support.google.com/policies/contact/general\_privacy\_form](https://support.google.com/policies/contact/general\_privacy\_form).

-Information about the processing of personal data when using YouTube, such as our YouTube profile, is described in the YouTube Privacy Policy, available [here](https://policies.google.com/privacy).
+Information about the processing of personal data when using YouTube, such as our YouTube profile, is described in the YouTube Privacy Policy, available at [https://policies.google.com/privacy](https://policies.google.com/privacy).

 If you interact with us via YouTube, the legal basis is a legitimate interest pursuant to [Art.6 lit.f GDPR](https://gdpr-info.eu/art-6-gdpr/).
 Our legitimate interest is the interaction with our followers and other interested social media users on our social media profiles, the increase of reach of our products (advertising) and to respond to your request.
 In addition, the use of YouTube is based on your consent to YouTube pursuant to [Art.6 lit.f GDPR](https://gdpr-info.eu/art-6-gdpr/).